 I place my left ventricle on the fence post.
 I consider termites, cosmic radiation, the fury of tropical storms and their whimsical names.
 Shoe shine boys and anaphylaxis.

-She rolls her eyes and shakes her head (in knowing, not disapproval).
+She rolls her eyes and shakes her head, sweetly (in knowing).

 I shrug my shoulder.